 Abraham and Moses were blessed by noble priests: Abraham by Melchizedek, and Moses by Jethro (his father-in-law).
 Jesus was blessed by Simeon, a man of great faith who had yearned to see the day of Israel’s deliverance.

-2. The Sun was often spoken of a the God's chariot.
+The Sun was often spoken of a the God's chariot, as in the Psalms.
 The Sun was also associated with Horus, who was called "son of God".
 Horus is a very ancient type of Jesus Christ.
-Notr that the cross is evident in this symbol of Horus:
+Note that the cross is evident in this symbol of Horus.

 The image above shows a cross atop the head of the "Son of God".
-The seeing eye of Horus is shown above in the sun, which was his emblem.
-Other images associated with Horus show him with the body of a man and the head of a falcon.
-The falcon was a symbol of divine kingship.
-Horus or Har is called "lord of the sky".
-"Har" in Egyptian probably means "the one on high".
+The seeing eye of Horus is shown in the sun, the emblem of God Father and God Son among the Horite Hebrew.
+Other images associated with Horus show him with the body of a man and the head of a ram or the head of a falcon.
+The falcon was a symbol of divine kingship and the totem of Horus.
+Horus (HR) is called "lord of the sky".
+HR in ancient Egyptian means "the one on high" or "the most high one".
 The name appears on Egyptian hieroglyphs at the beginning of dynastic civilization (c.
 3000 BC).

-Related reading: The Impact of Ancient Egypt on Greek Thought; Petra Reflects Horite Beliefs
+Related reading: Ethics of Ancient Greece; Ancient Moral Codes; The Impact of Ancient Egypt on Greek Thought; Petra Reflects Horite Beliefs